San Lazaro Hospital – Nagasaki University (SLH-NU) Research and Training Collaborating Center

 About San Lazaro Hospital

-San Lazaro Hospital hosts the National Reference Laboratory – STD AIDS Cooperative Central Laboratory, an animal bite treatment center, a facility for the programmatic management of drug resistant tuberculosis, and a HIV screening and testing hub, in addition to its inpatient services.
-SLH is also a Philippine Society for Microbiology and Infectious Diseases-accredited training center for adult infectious diseases.
+SLH hosts the National Reference Laboratory – STD AIDS Cooperative Central Laboratory, an animal bite treatment center, a facility for the programmatic management of drug resistant tuberculosis, and an HIV screening and testing hub, in addition to its inpatient services.
+SLH is a training center for adult infectious diseases accredited by the Philippine Society for Microbiology and Infectious Diseases.

 Research

-Our team includes research nurses, medical technologists, a secretary, a data manager, a research clinician, and an office manager.
+Our team includes research nurses, medical technologists, a secretary, admin officer, research physician, and an office manager.
 A dedicated SLH-NU coordinator, under the SLH administration, liaises the activities between SLH and NU.
-The laboratory is able to conduct various serological and molecular tests, MALDI-ToF, genetic sequencing, and store samples for future analyses.
+The laboratory is capable of conducting various serological and molecular tests, MALDI-ToF, genetic sequencing, and archiving of samples for future analyses.

-Research themes have included etiology of fever, and diseases such as leptospirosis, diphtheria, measles, HIV, tuberculosis, rabies, dengue, and typhoid.
-We have experience of conducting prospective observational studies among patients presenting with fever or respiratory tract infections.
-Examples of projects include:
+Research themes have included etiology of fever: and infectious diseases such as leptospirosis, diphtheria, measles, HIV, tuberculosis, rabies, dengue, and typhoid.
+We have experience conducting prospective observational studies on febrile illnesses and respiratory tract infections.
+Examples of current and upcoming projects include the following

-In addition, we support the conduct of research and case reports by SLH fellows and consultants and affiliated graduate students and academics from NU.
+In addition, we support the conduct of research and case reports by fellows in training and consultants from SLH and by affiliated graduate students and academics from NU.

 Education and training